huggingface/hub-docs/docs/hub/open_clip.md

 You can find OpenCLIP models by filtering at the left of the [models page](https://huggingface.co/models?library=open_clip&sort=trending).

 OpenCLIP models hosted on the Hub have a model card with useful information about the models.
-Thanks to OpenCLIP Hugging Face Hub integration, you can load OpenCLIP models with few lines of code from the Hub.
-You can also launch these models using [Inference Endpoints](https://huggingface.co/inference-endpoints).
+Thanks to OpenCLIP Hugging Face Hub integration, you can load OpenCLIP models with a few lines of code.
+You can also deploy these models using [Inference Endpoints](https://huggingface.co/inference-endpoints).

 ## Installation